-In August 2006, we acquired a 100% working interest in the Typhoon oil field (Green Canyon Blocks 236/237), the Boris oil field (Green Canyon Block 282) and the Little Burn oil field (Green Canyon Block 238) for assumption of certain asset retirement obligations.
+In August 2006, we acquired a 100% working interest in the Typhoon oil field (Green Canyon Blocks 236/237), the Boris oil field (Green Canyon Block 282) and the Little Burn oil field (Green Canyon Block 238) in exchange for the assumption of certain asset retirement obligations.
 We renamed this field "Phoenix".
+We sold a 30% working interest in these fields to a third party in 2007 for \$40 million.
+Production was re-established from the Phoenix field on October 19, 2010.
+The Little Burn oil field commenced production in August 2011.